1983 America's Cup: Aftermath

 The America's Cup was transferred from the New York Yacht Club to the Royal Perth Yacht Club located in Perth, Western Australia, which subsequently hosted its first, but unsuccessful, defense in the 1987 America's Cup.
 After losing the Cup, the U.S. had been determined to bring it back.
 Conner went to work on the next US America's Cup Campaign.
-With the help of designers Britton Chance, Jr., Bruce Nelson and David Pedrick, the boat Stars and Stripes 87 was created which, after progressively gaining speed in a grueling challenger series, became the 1987 challenger.
+With the help of designers Britton Chance Jr., Bruce Nelson and David Pedrick, the boat Stars and Stripes 87 was created which, after progressively gaining speed in a grueling challenger series, became the 1987 challenger.
 Stars and Stripes sailed against Kookaburra, the Australian defender, with Conner winning the 1987 America's Cup and returning it to the U.S. The 1992 film Wind portrays in large part the loss of the 1983 Cup and the journey to regain it at the 1987 Challenge.
 While parts of the film take some creative license with the actual events, Wind has generally been acclaimed as the single most accurate and realistic sailing film ever made, capturing not only the technical and physical challenges of sailing, but also the realistic and daily culture and lifestyle of professional yachtsmen and yachtswomen.
+Despite competing in the first 26 America's Cups, the New York Yacht Club has never been in an America's Cup final since their loss in 1983.
+The next non-American club to win the Cup would be Royal New Zealand Yacht Squadron in 1995.

 In retrospect, Conner said that losing the Cup in 1983 had been good for the sport of sailing and the Cup itself: